Collaborative search on the plane without communication: Lower Bounds

-\begin{theorem} Let $\varepsilon\colon\mathbf{N}\to(0,1]$.
-Assume that the agents have a $k^\varepsilon$-approximation of $k$.
-If there exists a $\phi(k)$-competitive algorithm, where $\phi$ is a non-decreasing function, then $\phi(k)=\Omega(\varepsilon(k)\log k)$. \end{theorem} \begin{proof} Assume that there is a search algorithm for this case running in time $(D+D^2/k)\phi(k)$, where $\phi$ is non-decreasing.
-Suppose that all agents receive the same value $\tilde{k}$, which should serve as an estimate for $k$.
-Consider an integer $W$ greater than $4\tilde{k}$.
-Set For the purposes of the proof, we assume that the treasure is located at distance $D=2T+1$, so that by time $2T$ it is guaranteed that no agent finds the treasure.
+\begin{theorem} Let $\epsilon(x)$ be some function such that $0<\epsilon(x)\leq 1$, for every integer $x$.
+Consider the case that the agents have a $k^\epsilon$-approximation of $k$.
+Suppose that there exists a $\phi(k)$-competitive algorithm, where $\phi$ is non-decreasing.
+Then, $\phi(k)=\Omega(\epsilon(k)\log k)$. \end{theorem} \begin{proof} Assume that there is a search algorithm for this case running in time $(D+D^2/k)\phi(k)$, where $\phi$ is non-decreasing.
+Suppose that all agents receive the same value $\tilde{k}$, that should serve as an estimate for $k$.
+Consider a large enough integer $W$, specifically, such that $4\tilde{k}< W$.
+Set For the purposes of the proof, we assume that the treasure is located at distance $D=2T+1$, so that by time $2T+1$ it is guaranteed that no agent finds the treasure.

-For $i\in\mathbf{N}$, define
+For $i=1,2,\cdots$, define